 Nor does the government offer any limiting principle when it claims the authority to ban an activity for fear of future tax avoidance.
-The government impliedly defends the home-distilling ban on grounds that it can regulate where any taxable activity may occur on pain of criminal liability.
-See Opening Br. at 15-16.
-But if the government has this power, it could effectively ban not only home distilling but the roughly 15 million home-based business across the country.
+If the government has this broad power, it could effectively ban not only home distilling but the roughly 15 million homebased business across the country.
 See Chris Edwards, Entrepreneurship and Home Businesses, Cato Institute (Dec.
 15, 2022), bit.ly/3CF0Dv1.
 Under the government's logic, Congress could ban an entire sector of the economy if it decided that its tax on goods sold online is easier to evade for sellers who stock and ship their products from home.
-See Opening Br. at 16.
-That ability resembles a state's police power, which provides it "great latitude" to legislate on matters of "production, [and] manufacturing."
-See Medtronic, Inc., 518 U.S. at 475; United States v.
-Lopez, 514 U.S. 549, 554 (1995) (cleaned up).
-A power that rivals a state's police power is a "great substantive and independent power" which cannot be supported by the Necessary and Proper Clause.
+That ability resembles a state's police power-a power that provides "great latitude" to legislate on matters of "production, [and] manufacturing."
+See Medtronic, Inc., 518 U.S. at 475; Lopez, 514 U.S. at 549, 554 (cleaned up).
+There is no federal police power.
+And any power that rivals a state's police power is a "great substantive and independent power" which cannot be supported by the Necessary and Proper Clause.
 See McCulloch, 17 U.S. (4 Wheat) at 411; see also Butler, 297 U.S. at 70 (noting that "that the power to tax could not justify the regulation of the practice of a profession, under the pretext of raising revenue").

 At the very least, the government's choice to purportedly raise revenue by banning an activity it could otherwise directly tax should raise suspicion that it is pursuing "the accomplishment of objects not entrusted to the government" under "the pretext of executing its powers."
 McCulloch, 17 U.S. (4 Wheat) at 423.
-In this case, the "objects not entrusted" to the federal government is nothing less than the creation of federal police powers to prohibit conduct that states are perfectly capable of policing if they so desire.
+In this case, the "object[] not entrusted" to the federal government is nothing less than the creation of federal police powers to prohibit conduct that states are perfectly capable of policing if they so desire.

-At bottom, the Necessary and Proper Clause cannot bear the meaning the government asserts.
+At bottom, the Necessary and Proper Clause cannot bear the meaning the government seeks to give it.
 It is not a grant of general legislative power but requires an appropriate connection between the implemented power and the implementing law.
 The Constitution distinguishes "between what is truly national and what is truly local."
 Morrison, 529 U.S. at 599.
 And enforcing the proper definition of the Necessary and Proper Clause helps maintain that critical distinction.